 Wear a Respirator with asbestos rated HEPA filters: A well fitted respirator with asbestos rated HEPA filters is required to prevent direct exposure to breathing in loose fibers and dust.

-Wear a Disposable Suit: When working with asbestos its possible that fibers will land on your clothing.
+Wear a Disposable Suit: When working with or wrapping asbestos pipes, its possible that fibers will land on your clothing.
 When you walk outside the work area, those fibers may be released and cause exposure to others.
 If you wear a disposable suit, your clothing underneath will be protected from collecting fibers and dust.

 Limit Disturbance: Avoid disturbing asbestos containing insulation as much as possible as this can cause a release of fibers and dust into the area.